This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-You will require to add more vinegar as necessary until the ink completely gets transferred to the rag.
+Add more vinegar as required until the ink completely gets transferred to the rag.

 If a little ink stain is still left you can clean it using a cotton swab and rubbing alcohol.
-Gently rub the stain with rubbing alcohol on a cotton swab and keep changing the swab according to the requirement.
+Gently rub the stain with rubbing alcohol on a cotton swab and keep changing the swab as required.

 If there is still some ink left on the couch, you can use fine-grit sandpaper.
 Rub the sandpaper gently over the stain and clean the remaining stain.